sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/3000 - api-tutorial-webhook.md

 --header 'Authorization: Bearer YOUR_API_TOKEN' \
 --header 'Content-Type: application/json' \
 --data-raw '{"document_url":"https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco.pdf",
-"webhook": {"url":"YOUR_WEBHOOK_URL","payload":"some info you want to include that is additional to the default payload, which includes extraction id, type, and parsed doc"}}'
+"webhook": {"url":"YOUR_WEBHOOK_URL","payload":"some info you want to include that's additional to the default payload, which includes extraction id, type, and parsed doc"}}'
 ```

 3. In your Postman workspace, click **Import**, select **Raw text**, paste the code sample, and follow the prompts to import to code sample.